xristxgod/WALLET-SYSTEM/Services/README.md

 ---
 > `Services/sender_messages` - The service notifies users about any events.
 Write an example about the replenishment of the balance.
 And not only.
 ---
-> `Services/coins_monitor` - The service for collecting information about currencies
+> `Services/balancer` - The service creates\send transactions on crypto nodes
 ---

 ```shell